boer-way/essays/flax-trial/README.md

 # Flax-Trial "Linore Seed"

 Purchased for the Rust Belt Linen Project through Fiberrevolution and developed by Oregon State University Linore is a dual variey seed (fiber and oil seed)!
-This seed was grown in partnership with Cold Springs Organice is Montant and is the only fiber flax grown at the commercial scale in the USA! [^1]
+This seed was grown in partnership with Cold Springs Organice is Montana and is the only fiber flax grown at the commercial scale in the USA! [^1]

 .ve-media wc:Linum_usitatissimum_kz02.jpg right